-Taryn Lindhorst, PhD, LCSW, is the Carol LaMare Associate Professor of Social Work.
-Prior to receiving her doctorate in 2001, Dr. Lindhorst spent 15 years providing social work services in public health settings in New Orleans, Louisiana.
-She worked as an in-patient social worker, hospice social worker, bereavement counselor and volunteer manager; and as a manager of social work services in the HIV Outpatient Program at Charity Hospital in New Orleans.
-This work led her to focus broadly on issues of social justice and inequality, health care systems, violence against women and end-of-life care.
+Taryn Lindhorst, PhD, LCSW, is the Behar Professor and Director of the Center for Integrative Oncology and Palliative Care Social Work.
+She also serves as the director of the School's PhD program.
+Prior to receiving her doctorate in 2001, Dr. Lindhorst spent 15 years providing medical social work services in public health settings in New Orleans, Louisiana.
+She worked as an inpatient oncology and infectious disease social worker, hospice social worker, and bereavement counselor and as a manager of social work services in the HIV Outpatient Program at Charity Hospital in New Orleans.
+This work led her to focus broadly on issues of social justice and health equity, health care systems reform, violence against women and end-of-life care.